sofiadscribner/insights-unlocked-blog/_posts/2025-03-11-super-bowl-data.md

 Because this Wikipedia table had sub-categories for each type of product being advertised, I had to adjust my code a few times to make sure I included those correctly in my dataframe.
 I also had to manually correct a few lines of my data.
 Web scraping is rarely perfect, because the source html is rarely perfect, but it's a very useful tool for quick data collection.

 ### APIs (Youtube)

+APIs or Application Programming Interfaces are a set of protocols that allow applications to communicate with each other.
+In my case, I wanted to communicate with Youtube's API to download data for many videos in a quick and effective way.
+Youtube has a very extensive and well documented API, which you can find linked [here](https://developers.google.com/youtube/v3/docs/).
+I created my own developer portal and generated an API key, which allowed me to access the API.

+In order to get the data I wanted, I went to Youtube and gathered the video IDs of the videos I was interested in.
+I then used Python to loop through the video IDs, making requests to the API and gathering the stats I was interested in.
+That code can be found in the project repo.

+The main challenge with this method is just making sure to understand the different endpoints of the API you want to use.
+An endpoint is a URL that corresponds to a function or resource within an API.
+Every API's endpoints are different, and each require different parameters.
+A really helpful video for understanding Youtube's API can be found [here](https://youtu.be/D56_Cx36oGY?si=em14cpnwbhVNsQjj) One thing I had to adjust for was that Youtube only allows 50 video IDs at a time to be requested, so I had to break my videos into two chunks.
+However, once I understood Youtube's videos endpoint, getting the data I needed was simple.

+### Google Trends

+One of my favorite data sources for this project was Google Trends.